liwang-thu/S2R-Bench/README.md

 * We also conduct a statistical analysis of the number of objects with each label at different distance ranges from our vehicle, as shown in Figure 7.
 Most objects are within 60 meters of our ego vehicle.

 # 7. Using simulation methods to generate simulated dataset
-We store the simulation methods in the “simulation method” folder.
+We store the simulation methods in the "simulation method" folder, which enable adding various environmental perturbations or noise to sensor data (LiDAR, 4D radar, and images) to generate datasets simulating unobserved real-world conditions (e.g., adverse weather like rain, snow, or fog).
+Below are the specific methods and their functionalities:
 ### 3D_Corruptions_AD
+Provides simulation interfaces for LiDAR, 4D radar, and images, with perturbation intensity controlled  severity levels.
-* LiDAR and 4D radar simulation method
+* LiDAR and 4D radar simulation method.
+The following method is an example of simulating a Spatial Misalignment scene:
 ```bash
 lidar = np.array([N,4])
 from .LiDAR_corruptions import rain_sim, snow_sim, fog_sim